Mazbou Q: Mazbou Q

 In 2020 he changed his professional name to Mazbou Q which he explained was "encoded from my birth name", but left its meaning unexplained.
 The change coincided with the release of singles, "To The Gates", and "Blacklight" featuring Mo Muse and Phodiso.
 The two tracks and their videos received tens of thousands of streams across multiple platforms, and were included in Mazbou Q's distinct Afrofuturism debut EP, "Afroternity", featuring Oklahoma rapper and producer Kevin Posey.
 At the time Mazbou Q said, “My music remains unapologetic in its political message – one of anti-racism and black consciousness.
 On previous records it hasn’t left much space for confidence in self, perhaps as a subconscious concession to New Zealand’s tall poppy syndrome.
 In "Afroternity", I evolve past that – I’m not afraid to shine on this EP.”

 Mazbou Q released his self-produced debut album, "The Future Was", in July 2021.
 Featured artists included Raiza Biza on "G.O.A.T Problems", Jane Deezy on "Letter to My Future Self, Pt.
 II", Myele Manzanza on "Just Let It Go", and Cee Blu on "Best Of You".
 The album was noted as a rare New Zealand rap album because it sounded so "focused and fighting fit", helped by the high energy seen in Mazbou Q's live performances.

 From 2020 to July 2022 Mazbou Q featured on nine singles, EPs and studio albums by other artists.
 He was in the New Zealand Womad lineup for 2022 which was cancelled because of COVID-19 disruptions.
 He is in the New Zealand Womad lineup for 2023.

+In 2026 Mazbou Q lent his voice for the character of Prophet in the rhythmic beat 'em up video game Dead as Disco.